 However, if you’re interested in further developing your character, it’s important to understand which traits are markers of good character—and which traits are related to one another.

-Developing good character is a very active process.
+Developing healthy, positive character is a very active process.
 As Helen Keller said, “Character cannot be developed in ease and quiet.
 Only through experience of trial and suffering can the soul be strengthened, ambition inspired, and success achieved.”

 With that in mind, another great way to teach kids about developing good character is to have them complete character-building activities.
-Use these good character journal prompts to teach students more about what it means to act with character when no one is watching—and to help them gain a deeper awareness of the process of developing positive character traits.
+Use the themed journal prompts below to teach students more about what it means to act positively even when no one is watching—and to help them gain a deeper awareness of the process of developing positive character traits.

 What is Good Character Writing Prompts